|Le Presbytere||Self Catering||Saturday||3||4||2|

 We do not arrange entertainment ourselves.

 Outside the charming small courtyard leads off from the hall and the ground floor bedroom, there are table, chairs and parasol for outside dining and relaxing.
-There is now an addition of a small but efficient barbecue.

 There are parking spaces behind the church which is just approx 50 yards to the front door.